npentrel/devrel-strategy-sbs/Step 1: Know your org & products/segmentation-template.md

   - whom do we need to keep an eye on?

 - Legacy:
-  - past relationships, products, acts that could be a problem or a liabilty?
+  - past relationships, products, acts that could be a problem or a liability?

 ## Climate
 _You cannot target all developers.
 There are (probably many) more than 80 million developers.
 You need to be aware of the factors that drive people to and from your product._